mubbashirulislam/mubbashirulislam.github.io/README.md

   #  About Me:

-Here’s a more detailed and easy-to-understand version of your portfolio that clearly conveys your self-taught background and confidence in your knowledge:

 Hello, I am Mubbashirul—a 24-year-old self-taught Cybersecurity enthusiast.
 I have dedicated my time to mastering cybersecurity principles through independent study and practical experience.
 While I do not have a traditional college degree or any formal certifications, I have developed a strong, solid foundation in cybersecurity, particularly in understanding daily life threats and the methods to prevent them.